who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/00._Meta_Course_Material/exam_report_requirements.md

 **Deadline**: Check the deadline on WiseFlow.
 Remember to create groups yourselves when you submit the report.
 The exam plan will be created based on the groups you create.

+You are allowed to work on the project after handing in the report.

 **Language**: Danish/English

 **Length**: Max 8 pages